top of page

 • No actual muscle-memory development

-• Not suitable for mission-critical training
+• Unsuitability for mission-critical training

 What Is Virtual Reality (VR)?